• Skip to primary navigation

 An impossibly simple, perfect loaf of crusty artisan bread – no-knead, 4 ingredients, no fancy equipment necessary

-Hi Everybody!
-This recipe is truly life-changing.
-I know that’s a very dramatic way to head out of the gate, but you have to. trust. me.
+Not to dramatic, but this recipe is truly life-changing.
+I know that’s a bit hyperbolic, but you have to. trust. me.
 Everyday Artisan Bread is so simple, and so perfect in its simplicity.
-It has four ingredients, and only take about 5 minutes of hands-on time.
-You in??

 This recipe is inspired by Jim Lahey, famed chef and owner of the Sullivan Street Bakery in NYC.
 A few years ago, he did a segment with Mark Bittman, NYT Food writer, demonstrating this crazy easy method to make incredible bread.
 He even goes as far as to say that a 4 year old could make.
 Guys, I have a 4 year old.
 He can make the bread.
 There is very minimal effort required, but you will need time (18 hours rise time), and a Dutch oven, like this one from Lodge.